 At DDG Europe we have helped many clients organize stage shows and conferences which are recorded and shared online.
 Those webcasts are usually seen as additional activity, a spin-off.
 Since corona all the events we produce are primarily made to be broadcasted online.
 Soon we expect to start with hybrid get-togethers: talkshows and presentations for selective audiences.
 But still with the intention to amplify that content online.

 Online events need special care.
 Simply recording the performance that you had planned for a live audience is not sufficient.
 An online show needs to be more condensed, it should be designed for cam.
 TV-shows can be an inspiration, but be aware that production for TV is often elaborate and complex.
 That is why we suggest: keep it simple, stupid.
 We have listed a few tips on our blog.

 Simple is not the same as low-tech.
-We at DDG Europe work with professional studio’s and skilled people for sound, light and camera.
+We at DDG Europe work with professional studios and skilled people for sound, light and camera.
 The difference is visible, especially now when everybody is video-conferencing from home.
-Our online talkshows and presentations have production value added.
+Our online talk shows and presentations have production value added.
 And extra features!
 We have organized online events that combined video-streams from different locations.
-We also like to make interaction possible by engaging our viewers, involve them in the exchange of information.
+And we like to make interaction possible by engaging our viewers, involve them in the exchange of information.

-We at DDG Europe are currently collecting examples of such shows to make a lookbook and discuss: what works good and what doesn’t.
-That lookbook is also a catalogue for clients: what kind of event would fit your purposes?
-If you are interested in receiving our observations (Online Events Quarterly): just leave your details on our mail-page.
+At DDG Europe we are currently collecting examples of such online shows to develop a look-book and discuss: what works well and what doesn’t.
+That look-book is also a catalogue for clients: what kind of event would fit your purposes?
+If you are interested in receiving our observations: just leave your details on our mail-page.
 And maybe you have your own observations that you’d like to share with us.
-We are all learning, so join the gang.
+We are all learning, so join the club.